JabobKrauskopf/OCITS/README.md

 - `NUMBER_OF_USERS`: the number of users to simulate
+- `USER_START_TIME_MEAN`: the mean of the standard distribution defining the user start time
+- `USER_START_TIME_STANDARD_DEVIATION`: the deviation of the standard distribution defining the user start time
 - `MINIMUM_USER_PERIOD`: the minimum period between requests for a user in seconds
 - `MAXIMUM_USER_PERIOD`: the maximum period between requests for a user in seconds
 - `MINIMUM_USER_MAX_REQUESTS`: the minimum number for the maximum amount of requests a user can send